 Mississippi Criminal Statute of Limitations Laws

 Every state places restrictions on how long a person can be prosecuted for a crime.
-These limits to prosecution are called “statutes of limitations.”
+These time limits are called statutes of limitations.
 Both civil and criminal cases have statutes of limitations.
-These time limits are meant to ensure that a criminal case won't be filed based on evidence or witness testimony that's too remote in time.
+These time limits ensure that a criminal case won't be filed based on evidence or witness testimony that's too remote in time.

-Mississippi also has a criminal statute of limitations to regulate the time in which a prosecutor must file formal charges against a defendant.
-While misdemeanors typically have a two-year time limit in Mississippi, felonies such as murder and some sexual assaults charges are not bound by any statute of limitations in Mississippi.
+Mississippi's criminal statute of limitations regulates the time in which a prosecutor must file formal charges against a defendant.
+The statutes of limitations help preserve evidence (including witness testimony) and prevent prosecutors from threatening criminal charges indefinitely.
+While misdemeanors typically have a two-year time limit in Mississippi, felonies such as murder and some sexual assault charges have no time limit.

-The following table list the applicable criminal statute of limitations in Mississippi.
+The following table list the applicable criminal statute of limitations in the state of Mississippi.

 Research the Law

 - Mississippi Civil Statute of Limitations

 - Accidents & Injuries: Time Limits to Bring a Case